Emergency & Disaster Library

 The documents contained in this library are intended to help NAA members plan for natural disasters and other emergencies.
 These include sample policies, best practices and business assessment and planning tools that have been shared with the NAA Community by other NAA members and public agencies such as FEMA, the American Red Cross and the Centers for Disease Control and Prevention.

-The Emergency & Disaster Library resources have been split into sub-categories for easier browsing:
+The following resources have been split into sub-categories:

 The outbreak and subsequent spread of coronavirus 2019 in China (COVID-19) represents a potential threat to the U.S. rental housing market.

 It is important to recognize that NAA, its affiliates and individual members are not health care professionals, although we are often looked to as a source of information.
 The document above is meant to assist you in both monitoring the spread of the disease and answering any questions.
 This information is subject to change.
 If you are involved in a COVID-19 case with a resident, please contact NAA to apprise us so that we may provide further guidance as well as keep track of any developments in the rental housing industry.